Eric Eugene Gregg

 - Height 6' 3", Weight 315 lb.

 Eric Gregg was a National League umpire.
-He was on the full time staff from 1978 until his resignation in 1999.
+He was on the full-time staff from 1978 until his resignation in 1999.
 He also worked eight games in 1976 and 77 games in 1977.
-He was the third African American umpire in the major leagues, after Emmett Ashford and Art Williams.
+He was the third African-American umpire in the major leagues, after Emmett Ashford and Art Williams.

 As an umpire, he was known for calling a very large strike zone, favorable to pitchers.
-He was the home plate umpire when rookie Livan Hernandez of the Florida Marlins struck out 15 Braves in Game 5 of the 1997 NLCS on October 12, 1997, en route to a 2-1 complete game victory (Braves pitcher Greg Maddux struck out 9 batters in 7 innings in that game).
+He was the home plate umpire when rookie Livan Hernandez of the Florida Marlins struck out 15 Atlanta Braves batters in Game 5 of the NLCS on October 12, 1997, en route to a 2-1 complete game victory (Braves pitcher Greg Maddux struck out 9 batters in 7 innings in that game).

 For the 2007 season, his son Kevin was hired by the Phillies as a public relations assistant.